bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 ### How can I work with embedded checkout locally?

+There are several things to consider when working locally.
+Your channel site must match the URL from which you're making a requxest to a BigCommerce store or embedded checkout will not load.
+Requests to your BigCommerce store must also be served over HTTPS.

+There are several options you have etc etc

-* You cannot pass `https://localhost:[port]` when you create a channel.
+* Be awa FIX THIS PART `https://localhost:[port]` as the site name when you create a channel.
 The response will always be returned as `https://localhost`.
 One way of getting around this is using port 443 to serve your app.
 When using `https` this is what localhost will default to.

-* Another option is to spin up a server locally.

 * You can also publish your app in the cloud and develop it from there.
 For example, you can host your app on Heroku and and set it up to [automatically deploy with GitHub](https://devcenter.heroku.com/articles/github-integration).

-### Do I have to create a channel?
-No. If you don’t create a channel, the checkout and all subsequent shopper experience will reference the BigCommerce storefront urls.
-This is helpful if you are building landing pages on another site that require an embedded checkout because of the desired UX, however it’s acceptable to direct users to a central site after purchase.
+* Another option is to spin up a server locally.

-### How does this work with registered customers?
+### How does this work with logged-in customers?
 Customers are handled in two steps.
 First, you need to pass the customer_id when creating the cart.
 Second, you need to log in the customer so the session is active when the checkout loads.
 This is done through the Customer Login API which is documented here.